-In 2013 I wrote a guest post for American-Duchess’s blog about a 1920s house dress I made inspired by a 1922 dress in a catalog I have.
+In 2013, I wrote a guest post for American Duchess’ blog about a 1920s house dress I made, inspired by a 1922 dress in a catalog I have.
 It’s about time I share this dress here on VintageDancer too!
 This is my all time favorite 1920s dress I have ever made.
 I am not the best sewer.
-I tend to hurry through projects, too excited to get to the final result that I miss important details (like fit and trim.)
-For this dress I took my time (about 2-3 days) and the results were perfect.
+I tend to hurry through projects, too excited to get to the final result that I miss important details (like fit and trim).
+For this dress, I took my time (about 2-3 days) and the results were perfect.

-Starting with an image of a photo, catalog drawing, or a vintage 1920s dress you want to copy will help you pick a good pattern.
+Starting with an image from a photograph, catalog drawing, or any vintage 1920s dress you want to copy will help you pick a good pattern.
 I used the above picture of the blue and white check house dress from 1922 Nationals Catalog as my inspiration.
-I then found Kwik Sew K4002 a “Misses Tunic” dress to be just what I needed as my sewing pattern.
-It was a plain top dress (no dart or other shaping), had simple sleeves, a round neck, and a gathered skirt.
+I then found Kwik Sew K4002, a “Misses Tunic” dress to be just what I needed as my sewing pattern.
+It was a plain top dress (no darts or other shaping), had simple sleeves, a round neck, and a gathered skirt.
 It also had, on the back, a keyhole cutout that I knew I could use on the front of my dress.
-At first glance it may not seem like a good pattern to use but ignoring the styling of the model and just looking at the drawing of the dress on the back of the envelope I realized it was an almost perfect 1920s match.
+At first glance it may not seem like a good pattern to use, but ignoring the styling of the model and just looking at the drawing of the dress on the back of the envelope, I realized it was an almost perfect 1920s match.

 The whole project took me about 6 hours, mostly to do all the handwork and trim.
 I love how it turned out.
 And, like most 1920s dresses, it was so easy and comfortable to wear.
 Perfect for chasing a toddler in.
 The only thing I would change next time is to lengthen the sash (or turn it into a belt with buttons) and stitch tack it onto the dress over the skirt line.
 It kept shifting all day and in photos it just looks wonky.
 I have no doubt real 1920s women’s dresses did the same thing.